 Fixed or Adjustable Rate: Which Mortgage is Right for You?

 Buying a home is a significant accomplishment in your life.
 It’s also important to choose the right type of mortgage for your unique financial needs.
 That’s why couples like Doug and Heather, University Credit Union members, decided to do some homework before buying a home and going with just any mortgage provider online or a broker.
-They knew that just by making the right choice on their mortgage and their provider, they could save thousands of dollars over the life of the loan and take advantage of UCU’s Top 1% Best Rate in the Nation Guarantee.*
+They knew that just by making the right choice on their mortgage and their provider, they could save thousands of dollars over the life of the loan and take advantage of UCU’s Lowest Loan Rates in the Nation Guarantee.*

 Choosing a mortgage doesn’t have to be a complicated decision.
 Although interest rate is important, Doug and Heather took other factors into account, such as how long they planned to stay in their house and what kind of loan they wanted to meet their monthly budget.
 While there are many different types of loans out there, the good news is UCU offers both fixed-rate mortgages and adjustable-rate mortgages for you to choose from for your particular situation.